double <- function(x) x * 25 Your first function

 n * factorial(n - 1)

-This has two parts: a base case (when n = 0, return 1) and an inductive step (assume factorial(n - 1) gives the right answer, and use it to compute factorial(n)).
-If you have seen mathematical induction, this is the same structure.
+}Two parts: a base case (when n = 0, return 1) and an inductive step (assume factorial(n - 1) gives the right answer, and use it to compute factorial(n)).
+If you have seen mathematical induction, you recognize the shape immediately.
 A proof by induction has a base case and an inductive step too.
-That’s not a coincidence.
+The resemblance is not a coincidence.

 In the 1930s and 1940s, the logician Haskell Curry (after whom the Haskell programming language is named, and from whom the term “currying” above comes) noticed something strange: the rules for combining types in a programming language looked identical to the rules for combining propositions in formal logic.
 A function that takes an A and returns a B had the same structure as a logical proof that “if A, then B.” In 1969, William Howard made this precise: every type corresponds to a logical proposition, and every program of that type corresponds to a proof of that proposition.
 A recursive function that terminates is a proof by induction.
 This result is called the Curry-Howard correspondence.

-When you write factorial, you are constructing a proof by induction that the product 1 * 2 * ... * n exists for every non-negative integer.
-When you transform the double-recursive fibonacci into the tail-recursive fibonacci_fast, you are doing the same thing a logician does when they strengthen an inductive hypothesis to make a proof go through.
-The extra arguments (a and b) are the stronger hypothesis.
-The result from proof theory (that double induction reduces to simple induction with stronger invariants) is the same result that lets you turn a slow recursive function into a fast one.
+Writing factorial constructs a proof by induction that the product 1 * 2 * ... * n exists for every non-negative integer.
+The transformation from double-recursive fibonacci to tail-recursive fibonacci_fast is the same move a logician makes when they strengthen an inductive hypothesis to make a proof go through: the extra arguments (a and b) are the stronger hypothesis.
+Double induction reduces to simple induction with stronger invariants, which is why the same trick turns a slow recursive function into a fast one.

-Computation, proof, and mathematics are three perspectives on one subject.
-The logicians who discovered this (Church, Gödel, Curry, Turing) were all working in the 1930s, before computers existed.
-They were studying what could be proved, and they found that the answer was identical to what could be computed.
+This was the landscape of the 1930s: Church, Godel, Curry, and Turing were all studying what could be proved, before computers existed, and they found that the answer was identical to what could be computed.

 Today, the Curry-Howard correspondence is the foundation of formal verification: software that proves other software is correct.

 The first practical tool to exploit this idea was Coq, developed at INRIA, the French national computer science institute, starting in the late 1980s.
-Thierry Coquand and Gérard Huet designed it around a type theory called the Calculus of Constructions (the “C-o-C” that gives Coq part of its name).
-In Coq, every program must come with a machine-checkable proof that it does what its type signature claims.
-If the proof has a gap, the code does not compile.
-There is no override, no flag to skip the check.
+Thierry Coquand and Gerard Huet designed it around a type theory called the Calculus of Constructions (the “C-o-C” that gives Coq part of its name).
+In Coq, every program must come with a machine-checkable proof that it does what its type signature claims; if the proof has a gap, the code does not compile.
 This makes Coq painful for ordinary programming but powerful for building software where correctness matters more than convenience.

 In 2013, Leonardo de Moura at Microsoft Research started Lean, a newer proof assistant with a more accessible syntax and a growing library of formalized mathematics called Mathlib.
-Where Coq grew out of theoretical computer science, Lean has attracted a broader community of mathematicians who are formalizing results from analysis, algebra, and number theory.
-Both are proof assistants: part programming language, part theorem prover.
-Here is a proof in Lean that adding zero to any natural number gives back the same number:
+Coq grew out of theoretical computer science; Lean has attracted a broader community of mathematicians who are formalizing results from analysis, algebra, and number theory.
+In Lean, a proof that adding zero to any natural number gives back the same number looks like this:

 theorem add_zero (n : Nat) : n + 0 = n := by